 - In Pickory, it is possible to shoot downwards while in mid air and then fall onto your own bullet.
 Naturally, this kills you.

-- In I Wanna Be the Guy, one of the boss fights involves a giant Bullet Bill (as a Shout-Out to Super Mario Bros.) which moves slowly enough for you to either destroy it by shooting it numerous times, or duck under it by double jumping.
+- In I Wanna Be the Guy, one of the boss fights involves them launching a giant Bullet Bill (as a Shout-Out to the above Super Mario Bros) which moves slowly enough for you to either destroy it by shooting it numerous times, or Double Jump over it.

 - In Wipeout 2097, the Quake Disruptor weapon creates a wave on the track that hits all opponents in front of you.
 At least that's what happens on slower race classes - on Phantom class, your own ship is about as fast as the wave, so instead of the expected destruction you get a large wall of tarmac in front of your nose that blocks your vision.
 The game mechanics were ported almost exactly to Wipeout 64; one of the very few changes was a speed buff to the Quake wave.

 Real Time Strategy

 - Star Wars: Empire at War and its expansion.
 Although usually the targets are too slow to get out of the way, the proton torpedoes are, while devastating, painfully slow, so ships such as a Corellian Corvette with Power to Engines can simply outrun them.
 The concussion missiles are better, but can still be outrun.

 - Arrows and siege ammo in the first two Age of Empires games could be dodged by any moving unit, at almost any distance, because no unit in either game is able to lead their shots without research.
 In the first game one could easily see two groups of archers doing a little "dodge-dance" in between shooting each other.